Xylitol, A Processed Sugar Alchohol

 unheated, raw honey

-Other acceptable sweeteners are unprocessed stevia (the natural herb), rapadura (carefully processed sugar cane) and grade b maple syrup.
+Other acceptable sweeteners are unprocessed stevia (the natural herb), rapadura, or Heavenly Cane Sugar (carefully processed sugar cane) and grade b maple syrup.

 Xylitol Material Safety Data Sheets

-Chemical compounds of data sheets that show the testing regarding whether xylitol is safe.
+Chemical compounds of data sheets that show the testing regarding the safety of xylitol.

 The data sheet for xylitol brings up some causes for concern: